Academic advisement is essential to your academic success and steady progress toward your degree objective. Regular advisement will help you to:

 - Degree Progress Report (DPR) and Planner - Track your progress and plan future classes to reach your degree objective.

 - Degree Road Maps - You can graduate sooner by enrolling in courses that count toward both GE requirements and your major.
 For a list of courses required in your major in the order they should be taken, use your major's Degree Road Map with DPR and Planner to plan your schedule.

 - Degree Road Maps for Associate Degrees for Transfer (STAR Act) - For California community college AA-T and AS-T transfer students only.

 - Registration Planner - Select the courses you want.
 Generate all possible schedules in one click.
 Import classes from DPR/Planner.
 Send a favorite schedule to your enrollment shopping cart.

 Contact your academic advisor for assistance.

 The Math Placement Test (MPT) or the Chemistry Placement Test (CPT) is required to enroll in certain lower division Math or Chemistry courses.
-However, you cannot take MPT or CPT until you pass the Entry Level Math (ELM) placement test or you are exempt.

 All freshmen will have an advisement hold and need to register for classes with their academic advisor.
 The advisement hold continues each semester until the student completes General Education (GE) Basic Skills.
 Students must complete GE Basic Skills within their first 60 units.
-Learn more at GE Basic Skills and Basic Skills Policy (.pdf).
+Learn more at GE Basic Skills and Basic Skills Policy.